Ekkehard-Schulze/precision-temperature-logger/README.md

 in collaboration with the institute's electronics workshop 'AT-Technik'.
 The hardware was designed by Jürgen Schmidt and constructed by Joshua Schwarber.
-Jürgen Schmidt wrote an initial low-power voltage and non-precision temperature logging firmware, which was extended to the present temperature logging firmware by Ekkehard Schulze.
+Jürgen Schmidt wrote an initial low-power voltage and temperature logging firmware, which was extended to the present highly accurate temperature logging firmware by Ekkehard Schulze.
 Ekkehard Schulze tested various temperature sensors types and identified the Texas Instruments sensor TMP117A as the only type satisfying